CPunch/Laika/CONTRIBUTING.md

 Now just replace all of the calls to the raw WinAPI (in our case, ShellExecuteA) with our new manually imported oShellExecuteA function pointer.
 Format & commit your changes, and open a PR and I'll merge your changes.
 Thanks!

 ## Lib: Error Handling
-Error handling in Laika is done via the 'core/lerror.h' header library.
+Error handling in Laika is done via the 'lib/core/lerror.h' header library.
 It's a small and simple error handling solution written for laika, however can be stripped and used as a simple error handling library.
-Error handling in Laika is used similarly to other languages, implementing a try & catch block and is achieved using setjmp().
-The LAIKA_ERROR(...) is used to throw errors.
+Error handling in Laika is used similarly to other languages, implementing a try & catch block and is achieved using setjmp() & longjmp().
+The LAIKA_ERROR(...) macro is used to throw errors.

 Example:
 ```C